-In response to a similar proposal from 2020 (HB 2539), officials from the Department of Transportation (MoDOT) assumed the proposal would have no fiscal impact on their organization.
-MoDOT stated this proposal is a federally mandated correction to current statute, and failure to comply will result in federal monies to the State Road Fund to be redirected to achieving federal compliance.
+Officials from the Department of Transportation (MoDOT) assume the proposal will have no fiscal impact on their organization.
+MoDOT states this proposal is a federally mandated correction to current statute, and failure to comply will result in federal monies to the State Road Fund to be redirected to achieving federal compliance.
 This would cost MoDOT approximately \$2.6 million in one-time signage costs and would cost counties and municipalities approximately \$6.2 million in one-time signage costs.